mesosphere/dcos-docs-site/1.11/deploying-services/pods/examples/index.md

 <!-- This source repo for this topic is https://github.com/dcos/dcos-docs -->

-This topic provides usage examples for pods.
+This topic provides field definitions and usage examples for pods.
+For more details on field definitions, see [Marathon Configuration Reference](/1.11/deploying-services/marathon-parameters).

 # Annotated simple pod definition